Bcopeland64/LLM-Zoomcamp/LLM Zoomcamp Project/LLM ZoomCamp NFL Rules RAG Chatbot Project.md

 Before beginning, ensure you have the following installed:
 - Docker and Docker Compose
 - Python 3.9 or higher (for local development)
-- An OpenAI API key (required for the language model)
+- An OpenAI/Groq (0r any other) API key (required for the language model)

 ### Setting Things Up